YuvalShafriri/atar.bot/README.md

 ## CBSA Principles

-- **Context-driven significance assessment** - Understanding heritage within its full historical, social, and cultural context
+- **Context-driven significance assessment** - Understanding heritage sites within their full historical, social, and cultural context and the relationships between them
-- **Evidence-based value identification** - All assessments must be supported by documented evidence
+- **Transperant value identification** - All assessments must be supported by documented evidence and linked to thier attributes
 - **Systematic comparative analysis** - Comparing assets using standardized criteria
-- **Professional documentation standards** - Maintaining academic and professional rigor
+- **Professional documentation standards** - Maintaining academic rigor and professional ethics

 ## Resources